Summary

 Business goodwill, also known as corporate or enterprise goodwill, pertains to the business and transfers to the new owner upon the completion of a sale.
 It can encompass aspects such as location, employee expertise, and customer loyalty.

 This type of goodwill exists no matter who owns the business, enabling its ability for consistent transferability.
 There are tax court decisions that separate personal goodwill from corporate goodwill.
+The Internal Revenue Service (IRS) can scrutinize your goodwill allocation, and you must substantiate it, or you could visit the tax court.

 Is your business running its operations in Florida or Georgia?
 Read our article about why now is the time to get a business valuation in Florida or Georgia.